Pinpoint tests of microclimate control (cars from 08.2001)

 No

-LOCATE and REPAIR the open circuit between the heater control module and ground point G41 using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the open in the electrical circuit between the heater control module and ground point G41 using the wiring diagrams.
+CHECK for proper system operation.

-H31: VOLTAGE CHECK IN THE HEATER CONTROL MODULE
+H31: CHECKING VOLTAGE IN THE HEATER CONTROL MODULE

 Yes